mmagyar/yaschva/README.md

 to implement, like:
 - Array to be unique set
 - Map to be a unique set
+- Key most be present on the validation
+- KeyOf that can be used deeper than one level

 Faster happy path validation
 ----------------------------